OCA/odoo-module-migrator/README.rst

 Migrate Tools
 -------------

-this library allow to realize automatically recurring changes when migrating Odoo modules from a version to another.
+This library allow to realize automatically recurring changes when migrating Odoo modules from a version to another.

 For that purpose, once installed